Table of Contents

 - Where do I go for further information?

-The Australian Government is adopting the World Health Organization amendment to the International Health Regulations (2005), that the period of protection afforded by yellow fever vaccination, and the term of validity of the certificate, will change from 10 years to the duration of the life of the person vaccinated.
+The Australian Government has adopted the World Health Organization amendment to the International Health Regulations (2005) regarding the period of protection afforded by yellow fever vaccination, and the term of validity of the certificate.
+The period of protection and term of validity has changed from 10 years to the duration of the life of the person vaccinated.
 This is based on data demonstrating for the majority of recipients, a single dose of yellow fever vaccine results in life-long immunity.

-However, the current legal requirements for travellers entering Australia from yellow-fever declared countries will remain in place until the commencement of the Biosecurity Act 2015 on 16 June 2016.
-Therefore, individuals without a yellow fever vaccination certificate that has been issued in the period of 10 years prior to arrival will still be required to go through border control processes when entering Australia.
+From 16 June 2016, international yellow fever vaccination certificates presented at Australia’s border will be accepted even if the vaccination was given more than ten years ago.
+Individuals who cannot provide a yellow fever vaccination certificate at the border will still be required to go through border control processes when entering Australia.
 As is current practice, entry to Australia will not be refused on the basis of non-compliance with yellow fever monitoring and control requirements.

 Vaccination is still strongly recommended for travellers who have never been vaccinated for yellow fever and who intend to travel to countries where there is a risk of transmission.
-Border biosecurity processes will remain in place for unvaccinated travellers post June 2016.
+Border biosecurity processes will remain in place for unvaccinated travellers.

 Yellow fever is a viral disease that is transmitted primarily by mosquitoes.
 Yellow fever can lead to serious illness and even death.
 It is called ‘yellow fever’ because in serious cases, the skin turns yellow in colour.
 This is known as ‘jaundice’.
-Yellow fever is a quarantinable disease in Australia.
+Yellow fever is a Listed Human Disease under Australia’s Biosecurity (Listed Human Diseases) Determination 2016.

 Symptoms of yellow fever may take 3 to 6 days to appear.
 Some infections can be mild but most lead to serious illness characterised by two stages.
 In the first stage fever, muscle pain, nausea, vomiting, headache and weakness occur.
 About 15 to 25 per cent of those with yellow fever progress to the second stage also known as the ‘toxic’ stage, of which half die within 10 to 14 days after onset of illness.
 Visible bleeding, jaundice, kidney and liver failure can occur during the second stage.